ruralant/portfolio/src/blog/development/dynamodb-basics.md

 #### Fast

-Latency undr 10ms (DAX can reduce it to microsecond using chaceing strategies)
+Latency under 10ms (DAX can reduce it to microsecond using chaceing strategies)

 #### Flexible